 It’s play time!

 This recipe is included in our Sensory Play Recipes eBook.
 It includes more than 25 easy to make recipes for awesome sensory activity options.
+If you’d like a sample that includes 5 recipes from the book, just pop your email into the box below.

 If the sand begins to dry out after a few weeks, you can mix in a few drops more of vegetable oil and give it a good stir.
 This diy kinetic sand is wonderfully mouldable.
 It is a sensory play recipe is so simple and cost effective.
 You can buy enough sand to make many recipes for the same cost as one pack of store bought kinetic sand.